 Introducing Norfolk Place

-With an outer façade that curves gracefully into a crescent at the top of the Upper Bristol Road, Norfolk Place pays subtle architectural homage to the iconic Royal Crescent just a few miles away, and references the Georgian architecture prevalent throughout Bath.
+With an outer façade that curves gracefully into a crescent at the top of the Upper Bristol Road, Norfolk Place pays subtle architectural homage to the iconic Royal Crescent just a few minutes walk away, and references the Georgian architecture prevalent throughout Bath.

 In fact, this collection of 67 one and two bedroom apartments reflects the unique aesthetics of its surroundings in more ways than one.
 Comprised of two buildings - the crescent-shaped terrace and a south-facing building that looks out over the River Avon - Norfolk Place was constructed primarily using Bath sandstone so as to integrate seamlessly with the Georgian frontage of the villas that line the Upper Bristol Road.